hy1984427/appium/write_script_for_android_app/navigate_back_and_discard_message.md

 What we do next is to navigate back and discard the changes we made to the message.

-Firstly, we just use the appium method `driver.back` to navigate back.
+Firstly, we just use the appium method `driver.back` to navigate back, same as iOS.

 ![Alt text](https://raw.githubusercontent.com/hy1984427/appium/master/images/android_script_navigate_back.png "Navigate back from message content")